-If you’re not familiar with this strategy, HARO is short for ‘Help a Reporter Out’, the online network where journalists in every industry ask for opinions or quotes to include in their publications.
+If you’re not familiar with this strategy there are online networks where journalists in every industry ask for opinions or quotes to include in their publications.
 The process requires daily check-ins to identify prospects in addition to crafting the perfect pitch to send directly to journalists.

 Typically mentions are in a quote style and are regarded as elite backlinks due to being featured on high tier news and media websites.

 Mixing these types of link mentions along with your existing link building strategy packs a big punch in the SERPS!

 We now offer a journalist links service in which we reach out to journalists in your niche for you!
 Take a look at our service here.